Entries are now open for the Channel 4 screenwriting course 2015.

 Writers will be expected to write an original, pilot one-hour drama series or serial episode, and 2-3 page outline \ pitch for the series \ serial as a whole.
 Each writer will be assigned a script editor, who is currently working in the industry, to guide them through this process.
 Writers will meet at least twice with their script editor and should complete a 2nd draft script before the 2nd weekend of the course.
 Completed, 2nd draft scripts will be sent to the script editor and two other writers on the course, for workshop discussions at the second weekend.

-Writers must ensure before entering that they are available to attend both weekends, and are free to write two drafts of a one-hour television drama between 27th January and 5th June 2014.
+Writers must ensure before entering that they are available to attend both these weekends, and are free to write at least two drafts of an original one-hour television drama between 26th January and 5th June 2015.

 Eligibility: Eligible writers must meet the following criteria: